 Corporate capital spending trends and commitments are the primary determinants of the size of the market for business software.
-Corporate capital spending is, in turn, a function of general economic conditions in the U.S. and abroad and in particular may be affected by conditions in global credit markets.
+Corporate capital spending is, in turn, a function of general economic conditions in the U.S. and abroad and in particular may be affected by conditions in U.S. and global credit markets.
+In recent years, the weakness in the overall global economy and the U.S. economy has resulted in reduced expenditures in the business software market.